PLCnext/MqttGdsConnector/README.md

 }
 ```

 The entries in this file must conform to the defined JSON schema (please refer for more details the chapter "configuration").

-**Note:** Every invalid configuration (invalid schema or missing mandatory fields) leads to a stop of the app.
-Debug information will be printed into the output.log file of the plc.
+**Note:** Every invalid configuration (invalid schema or missing mandatory field) leads to a stop of the app.
+Debug information will appear in the Output.log file of the PLC.

 `/opt/plcnext/logs/output.log`